SatelliteShorelines/CoastSeg/docs/getting-started.md

 **6.Load Transects**

+- Not all locations in the world have transects or shorelines available.
+Feel free to submit an issue to contribute transects or shorelines.

 - Make sure there are transects inside the ROI you have selected otherwise you won't be able to extract shorelines

 - If there isn't a reference shoreline or any transects available for your site check out the guide on how to upload your own [here](https://satelliteshorelines.github.io/CoastSeg/how-to-upload-features/)